Calls

 • Call for Narrators.
 The National Network for Equitable Library Service (NNELS) is looking for volunteers to read and record books for their NARRATE!
 Project, which provides accessible audiobooks to those with print disabilities.
 Training, equipment, and technical assistance will be provided to successful applicants.
 For more information, and to apply, contact Bonnie Mikalson-Andron: 403.320.3026 or at bonnie.mikalson-andron@lethlib.ca.

 • Call for Auditions: Jubilations Theatre.
 Jubilations Dinner Theatre is welcoming actors to submit video auditions for their multiple show season.
 We are very interested in seeing performers from all backgrounds, ethnicities, and abilities.
 Actors are invited to submit for two different kinds of shows: MainStage and Junior shows (TYA – geared to ages 4-12 and their families).
 Interested performers can send in a video audition which includes: One pop or rock song that showcases your voice best and a short comedic monologue.
 More information.
-These auditions are ongoing and actors can submit at anytime.
+These auditions are ongoing and actors can submit at any time.

 Visual Art